TheOdinProject/curriculum/javascript/organizing_your_javascript_code/project_restaurant_page.md

 1. Next, set up your restaurant site to use tabbed browsing to access the Menu and Contact pages.
 Look at the behavior of this [student's live preview site](https://web.archive.org/web/20221024060550/https://eckben.github.io/bearysBreakfastBar/) for visual inspiration.

-    1. Put the contents of each 'tab' inside of its own module.
+    1. Put the contents of each "tab" inside of its own module.
 Each module will export a function that creates a div element, adds the appropriate content and styles to that element and then appends it to the DOM.

     1. Write the tab-switching logic inside of `index.js`.
 You should have event listeners for each button in the header navbar that wipes out the current contents of `div#content` and then runs the correct 'tab module' to populate it with the new contents again.